Baklava

 What is Baklava?

-Baklava can be defined as a middle-Eastern dish made of phyllo dough that is filled with nuts and covered in honey.
-This dish originated in the Ottoman Empire, although it is a common disagreement between the Turks and Greeks as to who first invented this dish.
+Baklava pastry is a Middle-Eastern dish made from layers of phyllo dough filled with nuts and covered in honey.
+It originated in the Ottoman Empire, though Turks and Greeks often debate who invented it first.

-This sweet dish is a combo of a buttery and nutty flavor.
-The sweetness of the honey complements the salty and nutty flavor of the walnuts.
+This sweet dish combines buttery and nutty flavors.
+The honey’s sweetness complements the salty and nutty flavor of the walnuts.

-While Turkish baklava uses sugar syrup, pistachios, and lemon juice, Greek baklava uses honey, walnuts, and cinnamon.
-Layering nuts between phyllo dough is the same between both types.
+Turkish baklava uses sugar syrup, pistachios, and lemon juice, while Greek baklava uses honey, walnuts, and cinnamon.
+Both types layer nuts between phyllo dough.

 How to Make Baklava